-Sites include the Rainbow Church, the Giant Seashell (no, really!), Tinamou Temple and the surreal sculptures in Turbine Park.
-The is one of our favourite Kaohsiung attractions – check out our guide to Cijin Island blog post >
+Cijin Island is easily one of our favourite Kaohsiung things to do and attractions – check out our guide to Cijin Island blog post >

 The prices may be a little higher than the local daytime markets, but it is still very cheap compared to western standards.
 Liuhe Night Market is open every night from 6pm, and to get here take exit 11 from Formosa Boulevard MRT station – which takes you to the eastern end of the market.

-Note: another larger and popular night market to visit in Kaohsiung (that we didn’t have time to go to) is Ruifeng Night Market, located between the Yucheng and Nanping Road in the Buoying District (3 minutes’ walk from the Kaohsiung Arena MRT station).
+Another popular large night market to visit in Kaohsiung is Ruifeng Night Market, located between the Yucheng and Nanping Road in the Buoying District (3 minutes’ walk from the Kaohsiung Arena MRT station).

-We visited during the Chinese New Year festivities so the temple was adorned with hundreds of red lanterns strewn across every available space, with a steady stream of well wishers and worshippers.
-There are several floors to explore – make sure you head up the staircases at the rear of the temple, up two flights of stairs, to get the best views of the temple.
+We visited Kaohsiung during the Chinese New Year festivities so Sanfeng Temple was adorned with hundreds of red lanterns strewn across every available space, with a steady stream of well wishers and worshippers.

 Very much the focal point of the Kaohsiung city, the locals really appear to have taken the Love River to the hearts (naturally) and it is a haven for picnics, dog walkers and waterfront diners.

 10. Kaohsiung Lantern Festival